defi-wonderland/handbook/docs/processes/project-lifecycle.md

 During development, each Solidity developer is responsible for writing unit and integration tests.
 These tests aim to cover all major branches and paths of the logic, ensuring every segment of code works as intended.
 Meanwhile, integration tests validate how different parts of the system interact, often running on network forks to replicate real-world behavior.
 This *QA phase* ensures continuous monitoring and improvement of the protocol as it evolves.

 Once development is complete, the project undergoes an internal review and more advanced testing, led by a specialized team.
 This team focuses on invariants, formal verification methods, and advanced fuzzing using tools like Echidna and Medusa.
 Detailed properties (documented in a `PROPERTIES.md` file) guide this phase to ensure nothing is missed.
 This step confirms that the system meets higher-level correctness standards and can handle unexpected scenarios—finalizing the testing process before the protocol moves into production.

-For further reading on how we do testing, see [Testing Campaign Processes](https://www.notion.so/Testing-Campaign-Processes-1359a4c092c781acad22f0fb9322632b?pvs=21) and [Unit and Integration Testing ](https://www.notion.so/Unit-and-Integration-Testing-1359a4c092c7814ba93afac246d451f4?pvs=21).
+For further reading on how we do testing, see [Testing Campaign Processes](/testing/campaign-processes.md) and [Unit and Integration Testing](/testing/unit-integration.md).

 # Internal Reviews 🔍